 We may change this policy from time to time, so please check this page for updates.
 By using our website you accept the conditions set out in this Privacy Statement.
 Any questions regarding this Statement and our privacy practices should be sent by email to firstname.lastname@example.org.

 Who we are?

-The Together Initiative is the governing entity for the Together Campaign, a coalition that everyone is invited to join, from community groups to some of the UK’s best-known organisations.
-Our aim is to bring people together and bridge divides, to help build a kinder, closer and more connected society.
+The Together Initiative is a small non-profit governing entity for the Together Campaign, a coalition that everyone is invited to join, from community groups to some of the UK’s best known organisations.
+Our aim is to bring people together and bridge divides, to help build a kinder, closer and more connected country.

 - Your name

 - The name of the organisation you work for